Student Services FAQs about Coronavirus

 How do I get in contact with Student Money Advice if I need to?

-Student Money Advice are currently operating a virtual service and can be contacted via phone on 01225 383838 or by email at firstname.lastname@example.org
+Student Money Advice are currently operating a virtual service with limited face to face contact and can be contacted via phone on 01225 383838 or by email at firstname.lastname@example.org.
+We can offer appointments by phone or video call via Microsoft Teams.

 If I run out of money what help is available?